dallison/adastra/README.md

   flight log - show live text log flight log <filename>- show recorded text log from file
 ```

+## Modules
+A module is a component that runs as a virtual process and communicates with other modules using `Subspace` IPC.
+Each module runs in a separate process spawned from a `zygote`.

+Modules use a template libary that takes message types and registers publishers and subscribers for Subspace messages.
+Modules can use `serializing` publishers/subscribers or `zero-copy` protocols that require no serialization.
+A `protobuf` specialization for the general module template is provided.
+This uses Google's Protocol Buffers as a serialization system.

+Modules have the following facilities available:

+1. RegisterSerializingSubscriber
+2. RegisterSerializingPublisher
+3. RegisterZeroCopySubscriber
+4. RegisterZeroCopyPublisher
+5. RemovePublisher
+6. RemoveSubscriber
+7. RunPeriodically
+8. RunAfterDelay
+9. RunNow
+10. RunOnEvent
+11. RunOnEventWithTimeout

+The first 4 register publishers and subscribers.
+Both reliable and unreliable forms of both are available.
+The next 2 allow publishers and subscribers to be removed.

+The `Run...` functions allow lambda to be executed under various conditions.
+You can run the lambda at a given frequency; once only, immediately or after a delay; or on receipt of an `event` from a file descriptor (when a file descriptor is available for read).

+This module system is intended for single-threaded operation, and makes use of `coroutines` to provide parallelization.
+It is important that modules do not block the process for any significant length of time.
+Coroutines use file descriptors and the poll(2) system call to allow cooperative
+sharing of the CPU.
+A `coroutine` pointer is available in all functions for use by that function if it needs to perform I/O.

+To define a module, derive a class from `adastra::module::Module` and in its `Init` function register the publishers and subscribers you need, specifying their types.
+Assuming you are fine with protobuf, you can derive your module's class from `adastra::module::ProtobufModule` and it will automatically use protobuf for serialiation.

+It is important to register your module by calling `DEFINE_MODULE` in the module's code.
+This will define a module that is loaded dynamically after the zygote forks.
+You can also, if you want, link the module with a zygote and use `DEFINE_EMBEDDED_MODULE` to define it.

 ## FDO (fido)
 The Flight Dynamics Operator (FDO, pronounced "fido") monitors the mission from a console in mission control.
 In this software it is a program that displays a retro-style terminal console that shows a live display of: